Buying a home in Cleveland

 Buying a home is a stressful event for a lot of people, but it isn't that hard with a bit of up-front planning.

-So they understand exactly what they can expect, I like to give buyers an outline of the entire deal.
+So they'll understand exactly what they can expect, I will give buyers an overview of the whole deal.

-There are many things you should do before beginning your home search.
+There are plenty of things you'll want to do prior to starting your home search.

-It's likely that you'll want to make an index of must-haves, get an idea of what neighborhoods and school districts you want to live in, and begin working on your budget.
+It's likely that you'll want to put together a check list of must-have features, get a plan of what neighborhoods and school districts you want to live in, and begin working on your budget.

-Keeping your mortgage payment less than or close to 30 percent of your monthly income is a good guideline to adhere to.
+Ensuring your mortgage payment is less than 30 percent of your net monthly income is a good rule of thumb to follow.

-Step 2 – Talk to a real estate agent in Cleveland
+Step 2 – Contact a real estate agent

 This is where Partnership Properties comes in.